 Skip to main content

-The following table shows the final statistics for candidates who sat the UCAT ANZ, from 1 July – 12 August 2022 (13,891 candidates).
-Another 18 candidates took the test outside the test window and their data are not included in the analysis.
-(Retrieved from UCAT ANZ / Pearson VUE, 2022).
+The following table shows the Scaled Score Statistics for candidates taking UCAT ANZ from 1st July – 17 August 2024 (15,240 candidates).
+A small number of candidates took the test outside the test window and are not included in this summary.

 UCAT ANZ 2022 Summary Test Statistics